-- No more than 5 pages including tables and figures describing: abstract (200-300 words), project summary, alignment with NASA Mission Directorate(s), specific goals for the funded period, milestones, anticipated outcomes, plans to communicate project activities and results, and progress toward degree. - Additional pages included after 5-page project description: - Bibliography/References as needed - Statement by the student relating the project to their career goals (not to exceed 1 page) - Unofficial transcript - Student's resume - o Letter of recommendation from a faculty member other than the research advisor - Research Advisor's 2-page CV - o List of Current and Pending Awards: Award title, sponsor, dates, amount, commitment - Executive summary describing results of all prior NASA KY funding (not to exceed 1 page) - Letter of support from a NASA (or related) collaborator (See NASA KY FAQ) - 2) Student Information Form (SIF): Completed by the student applicant and uploaded with proposal files.
+- No more than 5 pages including tables and figures describing: Abstract (200-300 words), project summary, alignment with NASA Mission Directorate(s), specific goals for the funded period, milestones, anticipated outcomes, plans to communicate project activities and results, and student's progress toward degree. - Additional pages included after 5-page project description: - Bibliography/References as needed - Statement by the student relating the project to their career goals (not to exceed 1 page) - Student's resume and unofficial transcript - Letter of recommendation from a faculty member other than the research advisor - Research Advisor's 2-page CV - List of Current and Pending Awards: Award title, sponsor, dates, amount, commitment - Executive summary describing results of prior NASA KY funding (not to exceed 1 page) - Letter of support from a NASA (or related) or KY collaborator (See also Table 1 and NASA KY FAQ)

+2) Student Information Form (SIF): Completed by the student applicant and uploaded with proposal files.

 Budget Guidelines: Proposers may request up to \$45,000 per student per year.
 Allowable costs include student salary or stipend consistent with recipient institution policies and practices, fringe benefits, tuition and fees, materials and supplies, and student domestic travel.
 Required cost-share of at least 1:1 (\$CS:\$Award) must be provided by the proposing institution.
+Projects that propose Kentucky research collaborations may choose to waive cost-share (limited selection).
 Indirect costs are not allowed, but unrecovered indirect costs on direct cost-share may be included as cost-share.
 Non-citizen faculty effort may be used as cost-share.
-The budget justification should demonstrate effective use of funds that align with the content and text of the proposed project.
+Budget justification should demonstrate effective use of funds that align with the content and text of the proposed project.
 All proposed costs and cost-share should be fully described in the budget justification.